eduardo-borges-goncalves/eduardo-borges-goncalves/README.md

 - **C#:** I have knowledge of C# and the .NET framework.
 I'm comfortable working with C# syntax and .NET concepts such as collections, LINQ, and async/await.

-Sure, here's an example "Projects" section for your GitHub profile README, based on the repositories you mentioned:

 ## Projects

 Here are some of the projects I've worked on: